doctrine/orm/docs/en/reference/working-with-objects.rst

     $users = $em->getRepository('MyProject\Domain\User')->findBy(array('age' => array(20, 30, 40)));
     // translates roughly to: SELECT * FROM users WHERE age IN (20, 30, 40)

-An EntityRepository also provides a mechanism for more concise calls through its use of ``__call``.
+An EntityRepositoryInterface also provides a mechanism for more concise calls through its use of ``__call``.
 Thus, the following two examples are equivalent: